jeremyjyang/BioClients/doc/drugcentral.md

 <http://drugcentral.org/download>.
 The BioClients API provides
-programmatic access to an available db instance, which may be deployed locally, or may be available publicly with configuration details at <http://drugcentral.org> (this service in beta at time of writing).
+programmatic access to an available db instance, which may be deployed locally, or may be available publicly with configuration details at <http://drugcentral.org> (this service in beta at time of writing, available at: dbhost=unmtid-dbs.net, dbport=5433, dbname=drugcentral, dbuser=drugman, dbpw=dosage).

 Operations include: